ECronin1973/WSAA-Project/README.md

 - Vertical dashed lines split the graph into quarters (Q1, Q2, Q3, Q4).
 - Labels above each data point display the exact fatality totals.

-#### Why Use Quarterly Splits?
+### Why Use Quarterly Splits?

-Quarterly splits are used in the analysis and visualizations of road safety data, as the data often exhibits seasonal trends.
+Quarterly splits are used in the analysis and visualisations of road safety data, as the data often exhibits seasonal trends.
 Fatalities can vary significantly during different times of the year due to factors such as summer holidays, increased travel during certain months, and hazardous winter conditions.
 By dividing the data into quarters (Q1–Q4), the analysis provides clearer insights into these seasonal patterns, helping to identify periods of increased risk.
 This, in turn, informs targeted road safety interventions, which are crucial for improving road safety.

 ### Run script '04_data_analysis.py':